 Before the final save, do one more edit to ensure you aren’t making these mistakes.

 - Using Jargon & Buzzwords: Death to jargon!
 Stick with standard speak so that everyone understands what you’re describing.
 Try to stay away from using the current buzzwords that everyone is boasting.
 You may be trying to stand out but in the end, you’re lumping yourself in with the rest of the crowd.
-Some may argue that the phrase “farm-to-table” already peaked and is becoming overused.
+For example, the phrase “farm-to-table” peaked several years ago and is overused.

 - Being Vague: Details and specifics should be your BFFs.
 Whenever possible, add more “decoration.”
 Stay away from words that are ambiguous such as “experience.”
 Keep asking “what?” or “how?” until you can come up with a more descriptive verb.
 Choose to describe one thing instead of listing everything.